hallboard-team/dev-images-full/README.md

 ./build-push-dev-full.sh 10.0 24 21
 ```

-The script mirrors the GitHub Actions workflow by tagging the image as `fullstack-dev:dotnet10-node24-ng21` and `fullstack-dev:latest`.
+The script mirrors the GitHub Actions workflow by tagging the image as `fullstack-dev:dotnet10-node24-ng21`.